FierceKing/CarND-Vehicle-Detection/README.md

 #### 2. Explain how you settled on your final choice of HOG parameters.

 Initially, I used only HOG features in the RGB color space, and take only 1 channel as input, at the same time, I used color bin features, all the parameters are the same like the ones I used in the course.
 I was suprised by the classifier accuracy, 94% !
-Considering it is not easy get 94% accuracy in deep learning model, I thought it was very good result, until I tried it on real image. related code is in `vehicle_detection.py` line `156-166`, the result was ... not good, look.
+Considering it is not easy get 94% accuracy in deep learning model, I thought it was very good result, until I tried it on real image. related code is in `vehicle_detection.py` line `156-166`, the result was ... not good:

 ![detection_failure](output_images/detection_failure.png)